Christian Walker Player Props: Diamondbacks vs. Red Sox

 Christian Walker At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 99th, his on-base percentage ranks 118th, and he is 39th in the league in slugging.
+- Among the qualifying batters, he ranks 103rd in batting average, while his on-base percentage ranks 123rd and he is 43rd in slugging.

-- He has hit a long ball in 21.3% of his games this season, and 5.6% of his trips to the plate.
+- He has hit a home run in 10 games this season (20.8%), leaving the park in 5.4% of his plate appearances.

-- In 21 games this year (44.7%), Walker has picked up an RBI, and in eight of those games (17.0%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Walker has driven home a run in 21 games this year (43.8%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.